FuelLabs/sway-rfcs/rfcs/0014-abi-errors.md

 be able to use error message information to decode revert codes and error types that are directly returned.

-The existing special error codes produced by the standard library (such as `FAILED_ASSERT_SIGNAL`) should be migrated to use this mechanism.

 # Drawbacks